phillipjws/AI_Image_Compression/README.md

 - **Objective**: Create a function to evaluate the quality and size of the compressed image.
 - **Steps**:
   1. Implement the fitness function to balance image quality and file size.
-  2. Define quality and size calculation methods.
+  2. Define quality and size measurements.

 ### Task 4: Initialize Genetic Algorithm
 - **Objective**: Set up the Genetic Algorithm parameters and initial population.